SJ23 Tech Tip F34a, (Updated 2024-05-25) Bob Schimmel.

 The factory configuration shown at left created the bend below.

 When I removed the vinyl spreader caps I discovered the wire was deformed with an odd permanent bend.
-This was due to the copper stopper sleeve being pushed at an angle, bending the wire with it.
-I didn't want this affecting the new wire so to keep it straight I flattened the bottom of the spreader tip with a couple of aluminum wedges epoxied to the tip.
+This was due to the copper stop sleeve being pushed at an angle, bending the wire with it.
+I didn't want this affecting the new wire so to keep it straight I flattened the bottom of the spreader tip with a couple of aluminum wedges epoxied to the spreader tip.
 Keep reading.

 The bottom of the spreader tip notched with a file to prevent the wedges from sliding sideways.
 This is a machine fit to the wedge.